 With a medical staff of approximately 4,800 university and community physicians, YNHH provides advanced treatment in a more than 100 medical specialties, including surgery, cardiology, cancer, pediatrics, geriatrics, women’s services, and neurology.
 YNHH is affiliated with Yale Cancer Center, one of the National Cancer Institute’s 41 comprehensive cancer centers in the country.
 YNHH is the flagship member of the Yale New Haven Health System, which also includes Bridgeport and Greenwich Hospitals and their affiliated organizations.

 Yale-New Haven Hospital’s philanthropic goals support healthcare programs and hospital initiatives that fall within the scope of the hospital’s major service lines.
-These include: Heart & Vascular, Transplantation, Cancer, Pediatrics, Neurosciences and Women’s Health.
+These include: Heart & Vascular, Cancer, Pediatrics, Center for Musculoskeletal Health and Women’s Health.
 The hospital’s top philanthropic needs focus on capital costs at a time when technological advances and aging facilities require huge investments in the integrated infrastructure.
 Capital projects will facilitate excellent health care and clinical excellence in a setting that supports the central role of the family and the needs of the staff.
 In fulfilling our mission, we remain committed to support the health and well-being of the medically underserved members of our community by providing access to care and advocacy.
 The following projects have been identified as funding priorities:

 1. Yale-New Haven Children’s Hospital - Neonatal Intensive Care Unit (NICU) expansion